mueslo/openwrt_hass_devicetracker/README.md

 ### Authentication

 due to auth changes in home assistant there are 2 ways of authing with home assistant, the prefered option is a long lived token that can be generated.
-To configue it with this, set the auth option to `token` and put the token in the `pw` option.
+There are 2 options, and it will prefer `token` if both are configured

 ## Note on missed events